MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 3. How to use your automated decisions and rules.

-You are in charge of automating the decisions that need to be taken to solve a dispute.
  Solving a credit card dispute depends on several variables, like:
 - the type of customer
 - the amount of the dispute
 - etc.

 The knowledge of how to apply these rules and decisions is tacit and lives only in the head of other domain experts like you.
-In order to automate the process, you will have to express it in the form of rules.
+In order to automate the process, you will first have to express the business policies that determine how a dispute is handled in the form of rules.

 For this particular case, 2 sets of rules are defined for different stages on the process:

 ## Calculating the Risk

+At the moment, all processing is manual.
+There is a group of agents dedicated to making decisions based on the data of the dispute.
+This is not only expensive, but also very prone to error and inconsistent.

-The cost of processing a dispute for Pecunia Corp. is very high per dispute and totally independent of the amount that is being disputed.
-That is why it's very important to have flexible rules that are no only compliant, but that also reduce the processing cost and reduce the processing time.
-Apart from reducing cost, this will at the same time improve customer wellbeing due to consistent processing and reduced processing time.
+The cost of processing a dispute for Pecunia Corp. is high and independent of the amount that is being disputed.
+That is why it's very important to have flexible rules that reduce the processing cost and reduce the processing time.
+Apart from reducing cost, this will also improve customer customer experience.

 At the moment, all processing is manual.
 There is a group of agents dedicated to making decisions based on the data of the dispute.
 This is not only expensive, but also very prone to error and inconsistent.